 2. Hairdressing Salon Operators’ Presumptive Tax

-Every operator of a hairdressing salon is required to pay Presumptive Tax amounting to ZWL100.00 per chair per month.
+Every operator of a hairdressing salon is required to pay Presumptive Tax amounting to ZWL4, 065.00 per chair per month with effect from 1 January 2022

 3. Informal Traders’ Presumptive Tax

-All persons in receipt of rental income from an informal trader in respect of residential accommodation, premises or a place on which trade is carried on are required to recover an additional amount by way of Presumptive Tax equal to 10% of the rental and remit it to ZIMRA.
-This also includes local authorities.
+All persons in receipt of rental income from an informal trader in respect of residential accommodation, premises or a place on which trade is carried on are required to recover an additional amount by way of Presumptive Tax of ZWL3,250 per month, on rental income with effect from 1 January 2022 and remit it to ZIMRA This also includes local authorities.

 The amount should be remitted within 30 days from the date the amount is recovered.
 Failure to recover or remit the Presumptive Tax renders the lessor personally liable for the payment of the Presumptive Tax and a penalty of 100% of the amount due.
 Failure or refusal on the part of the informal trader to pay the Presumptive Tax constitutes a breach of the lease and allows the lessor to terminate the lease without notice.